10 Reasons You Shouldn’t Stake Crypto

 On the software side, you will need to set up client tools and a staking deposit CLI/key generators.
 You may also need to configure your hardware before self-staking your tokens.

-Although the hardware requirements for staking are much lower than mining, users will need a system with 24-hour internet access.
+Although the hardware requirements for staking are much lower than those for mining, users will need a system with 24-hour internet access.
 You will also need to deduct the electricity costs from running your validator nodes from your staking profits.

 You may also be required to deposit a specific amount of coins into the blockchain to activate the validator software.
 The number of tokens needed to begin staking varies depending on the network.
 Some blockchains, like Ethereum, require you to deposit as many as 32 ETH, while others, like Cardano, need a more modest sum of 340 ADA before allowing you to stake your crypto tokens.